davidabutler92/lab-11-pokemon-catcher/README.md

     //give them values
     // button to to cath the pokemon
     //div to display caught pokemon
-    A single, individual user session (which the user can click a clear button to play again)

 INITIAL STATE
     //Pokemon data stored in a variable